 Come join our volunteer community this summer and share your love for the outdoors with our participants!
-Our kayak, paddleboard, rock climbing, and cycling series provide people with disabilities the opportunity to stay active, socialize, and learn new skills.
+Our kayak, paddleboard, rock climbing, and cycling series provides people with disabilities the opportunity to stay active, socialize, and learn new skills.
 Click on the dropdown menus below to learn more and to sign-up!

 Paddling